slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/Oem/Hp/Firmware/Current/DebugBuild` (read only boolean)

 True if the firmware is a debug build; False if it is not.

-### Firmware.Pending.DebugBuild

-**JSONPath**: `/Oem/Hp/Firmware/Pending/DebugBuild` (read only boolean)

-True if the firmware is a debug build; False if it is not.

-### Firmware.definitions.HpFWVersion.MajorVersion

-**JSONPath**: `/Oem/Hp/Firmware/definitions/HpFWVersion/MajorVersion` (read only integer)

-The major version of the firmware.

-### Firmware.definitions.HpFWVersion.Date

-**JSONPath**: `/Oem/Hp/Firmware/definitions/HpFWVersion/Date` (read only string)

-The build date of the firmware.

-### Firmware.Bootblock.MinorVersion

-**JSONPath**: `/Oem/Hp/Firmware/Bootblock/MinorVersion` (read only integer)

-The minor version of the firmware.

-### VSPLogDownloadEnabled

-**JSONPath**: `/Oem/Hp/VSPLogDownloadEnabled` (PATCHable boolean)

-This property enables or disables download of Virtual Serial Port (VSP) log.

-> example PATCH: {"Oem": {"Hp": {"VSPLogDownloadEnabled": true}}}

-### Firmware.Bootblock.BuildNumberString

-**JSONPath**: `/Oem/Hp/Firmware/Bootblock/BuildNumberString` (read only string)

-The string version of the build number of the firmware.

-### Redundancy.Mode

-**JSONPath**: `/Redundancy/Mode` (read only enumeration)

-This is the redundancy mode of the group.
-Failover indicates a master/subordinate type arrangement where status indicates the role of this manager.
-N+1 indicates an arrangement where the redundancy set needs MaxNumSupported-1 number of resources in order to be redundant.
-Load Balanced indicates all members are active.
-However, their functionality is not independent of each other.
-Their functioning is determined by some sort of load balancing algorithm and sparing is implied (i.e. each member can be a spare for the others).
-Sparing indicates that all members are active and are aware of each other.
-However, their functionality is independent until failover.
-Each member can be a spare for the other(s).
-Limited Sparing indicates that all members are active, and they may or may not be aware of each and they are not spares for each other.

-**Defined values**:

-* `Failover`

-* `N+1`

-* `LoadBalanced`

-* `Sparing`

-* `LimitedSparing`

-### Firmware.Pending.VersionString

-**JSONPath**: `/Oem/Hp/Firmware/Pending/VersionString` (read only string)

-The version string of the firmware.
-This value might be null if VersionString is unavailable.

 ### Firmware.Bootblock.Time